amyreese/nib/README.md

 License
 -------

-Hammer is licensed under the MIT license.
+Nib is licensed under the MIT license.
 See the `LICENSE` file for details.
 Libraries are licensed separately; see `lib/*/LICENSE*` files for details.

 Credits
 -------

-Hammer is developed by [John Reese](http://noswap.com) as a labor of love.
+Nib is developed by [John Reese](http://noswap.com) as a labor of love.
 It builds on top of many fine projects from the open source community, such as:

 - [Jinja2](http://jinja.pocoo.org)